tati-/AI_assisted_bridge_inspection/src/bridge_component_segmentation/README.md

 ### Results
 - During training, a folder named `intermediate_results` is created, that saves the model output on a random validation image every some epochs.
-- A folder `test_images_results_xxx` is created with a figure for each test image, showing the prediction and the groundtruth.
+- During testing, a folder `test_images_results_xxx` is created with a figure for each test image, showing the prediction and the groundtruth.
 - An entry is added to a `.csv` file named `results_overview.csv` with several performance metrics, overall and per class.
 - The confusion matrix of the model is produced.